32 Tips for Reducing Average Handling Time (AHT)

 A picture of reducing average handling time (AHT)

-In this article we share lots of advice for reducing Average Handling Time (AHT) in the contact centre.
+That’s why we asked our Call Centre Helper reader panel for their advice on reducing Average Handling Time (AHT) in the contact centre.

 Call monitoring can have a big impact, especially with new staff, as they can learn effective time management from the outset.